iamdtang/skaterdav85.github.io/_posts/2020-10-21-when-to-use-the-computed-decorator-in-ember.md

 layout: post
 title: When to use the @computed decorator in Ember
 date: 2020-10-21
-description: This post covers when to use the @computed decorator in Ember.
+description: Are you converting Ember's classic classes to native classes?
+Learn when to use and not use the @computed decorator.
-keywords: ember, @computed, decorator
+keywords: ember, @computed, decorator, octane
 image: ember
 ---